Board of Directors

 Anne Bray has been working in the field of media arts since the mid ’70s as an administrator, artist and art teacher.
-With representatives of other communities, she founded the concept of LA Freewaves and has administered the program since inception.
-As the Executive Director, she has continued to see the organization through the technological, social and aesthetic changes of the 1990s to now.
+With representatives of other communities, she founded the concept of Freewaves and has administered the program since inception.
+As the Executive Director, she has continued to see the organization through the technological, social and aesthetic changes of the 2000s to now.
 Creating intersections of public art and media art has been her path to providing art for many people much of the time.
-She teaches graduate seminars in new genres and public art at Claremont Graduate University and the University of Southern California.
-Her own multimedia artwork is widely exhibited.
+She teaches graduate seminars in new genres and public art at Claremont Graduate University.
+Her own multimedia artwork has been widely exhibited.

 Ron Frank